 Humidity also allows microscopic dust particles to clump up, especially in moisture-laden areas like your bathroom and basement.
 As you may know, indoor mold and dust tend to cause sinus and allergy problems.
 And as the pressure begins to build up in your sinuses and cause strain, you will experience a headache.

 How The Weather Can Give You a Migraine

 Sometimes, when the temperature and indoor humidity levels change fast enough, they can cause headaches too.
-This is due to a change in barometric pressure.
+But, why?
+It all has to do with barometric pressure.

 What Is Barometric Pressure?